Israeli Women’s Postdoctoral Award

 Sivan Trajtenberg Mills, 2018 Awardee

-Sivan Trajtenberg Mills is an electrical engineering postdoc at MIT.
+Dr. Sivan Trajtenberg Mills is a postdoctoral researcher at MIT.
+She will start her own lab at Tel Aviv University in the EECS department in summer 2025.
 She received her BsC in Physics and Computer science from Tel Aviv University (TAU).
-She holds a PhD in Physics from TAU in the field of nonlinear optics, supervised by Professor Ady Arie.
+She holds a PhD in Physics from TAU in the field of nonlinear optics, supervised by prof. Ady Arie.
 In her postdoctoral research, Sivan develops devices that can control the phase and amplitude of light at very high speeds (GHz).
-The growing interest in developing such a device is driven by several applications: quantum computing, where atom or ion qubit implementations require addressing qubits at timescales shorter than their decoherence time; imaging through scattering media, where GHz speed modulation can allow non-invasive in vivo imaging; and LiDAR applications that require very high-speed scanning of an input source.
+The growing interest in developing such a device is driven by several applications: quantum computing, where atom or ion qubit implementations require addressing qubits at timescales shorter than their decoherence time; imaging through scattering media, where GHz speed modulation can allow non-invasive in vivo imaging; and LiDAR applications that require very high speed scanning of an input source.

 Rotem Dror, 2019 Awardee